This is a continuation of: “What is Religion?“.

 You can even be an atheist or agnostic and still be a Hindu.
 Some of the most rigorous Hindu schools of philosophy are strongly non-theistic in nature (they do not have any belief in “God” as their basic premise): like Nyāya (logic theory), Sāṃkhya (metaphysics and cosmology), and Yoga (psychology and perception).
 Another example is atheism.
 And even within atheism, there were a couple of schools of thought (the Nāstika philosophies), of which the closest to the atheism of the West (that arose from Greek thought), is the materialistic non-theistic school of Cārvāka.

-Many of the finest minds in physics, mathematics, logic theory, linguistics, etc (Einstein, Schrodinger, Bohr, Oppenheimer, Tesla, Mark Twain, etc — a number of them Nobel Laureates or pioneers in their fields) have quoted that all of Western philosophical thought (from schools of logic and reasoning of the Greek philosophers to modern Western philosophers) humbles itself before the depth of Hindu philosophy.
+Many of the finest minds in physics, mathematics, logic theory, linguistics, etc (Einstein, Schroedinger, Bohr, Oppenheimer, Tesla, Mark Twain, etc — a number of them Nobel Laureates and pioneers in their fields) have quoted that all of Western philosophical thought (from schools of logic and reasoning of the Greek philosophers to modern Western philosophers) humbles itself before the depth of Hindu philosophy.
 Hindu philosophy is so profound (including a number of premises never even ventured into by the Greeks), that unless your mind was tempered with yoga (i.e. elevated to that level by deconditioning it and broadening its states of perception), you would need to spend a lifetime to say the least, if not be driven mad and perplexed (reaching a dead-end, being limited by your minds capacity).
 In fact Yoga was an essential prerequisite.
-Its no surprise that school of Yoga (as a systematized procedure, that culminated in Patanjali’s Yoga Sutra) itself arose from that age of intense scientific inquiry and meditation into the perennial questions that have plagued mankind (nature and origin of the universe, existence, space, time, causality, etc).
+Its no surprise that school of Yoga (as a systematized procedure, that culminated in Patanjali’s Yoga Sutra) itself arose from that age of intense scientific inquiry and meditation into the perennial questions that have plagued mankind (nature of the universe, existence, space, time, causality, etc), and why appeals so much to many quantum-cosmologists.

 An inherent goal of spiritual traditions is in achieving higher state of awareness or state of consciousness, so as to eventually culminate in self-realization or enlightenment.
 The side-effect of spiritual practice is an openness, broadmindedness, and a respect for all things as sacred (knowledge, people, environment).
 It is what drives tens of millions to temples, to do puja every day, to have respect for the sacred, and richly decorate and embellish the sacred and make it part of their lives through puranas, kathas, dance, music, arts, poetry, etc.